Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Estimates on the Geometry and Weight of Optimal Paths

 Observe that Theorem \ref{t:onepoint} implies that

 for some constant $C'$ depending only on $\psi$.
-Although we shall be primarily caring about passage times between pairs of points with slope bounded away from $0$ and $\infty$, the result in \cite{LR10} also gives some amount of control without the slope condition which will be enough for our purposes: namely we have, for $m\geq n\geq 1$ and for all $x>0$ sufficiently large
+Although we shall be primarily caring about passage times between pairs of points with slope bounded away from $0$ and $\infty$, the result in \cite{LR10} also gives some amount of control without the slope condition which will be enough for our purposes: namely we have, for $m\geq n\geq 1$ and for all $x>0$

 We shall next quote a result about last passage times across parallelograms.
-These were proved in \cite{BSS14}.
-Strictly speaking the proofs in \cite{BSS14} written for Poissonian LPP, but as already explained there (and in more detail in \cite{BSS17++}) the same proofs work for exponential LPP using the point-to-point estimates of Theorem \ref{t:onepoint} as the input.
-As mentioned before, proofs for last passage percolation on $\Z^2$ under rather general assumptions (uniform curvature of the limit shape and uniform one point estimates) are developed in \cite{BGHH}.
+These were proved in \cite{BSS14} for Poissonian LPP (see Proposition 10.1, Proposition 10.5 and Proposition 12.2 in \cite{BSS14}).
+For completeness, in Appendix \ref{s:appc} we include complete proofs in our setting, i.e., for exponential LPP, using the point-to-point estimates of Theorem \ref{t:onepoint} as the input.